 - Drafting of legal documents in support of transactions

 - Defense against inaccurate or incorrect allegations from consumers and regulators

 - Anti-money laundering

-Lawyers at the Dagger Law firm represent multiple financial institutions in commercial, residential, and retail transactions, collections, and routinely appear in bankruptcy court to preserve and protect lender rights.
+Lawyers at the Dagger Law firm represent multiple financial institutions.
+Our services include commercial, residential, and retail transactions.
+We also handle collections and routinely appear in bankruptcy court to preserve and protect lender rights.

 - The Banking Act of 1933, which is also known as the Glass-Steagall Act

 - Right to Financial Privacy Act (RFPA), enacted by the FDIC in 1978

 - Banking Secrecy Act, also known as the Currency and Foreign Transactions Reporting Act